 - American Express: $7000, 16% APR

-The way that the snowball method works is that you first pay the minimum monthly payments of all of your debts.
+The snowball method works because you first pay the minimum monthly payments of all of your debts.
 In this case, that would be the three credit cards above.
 Then, you would apply additional money to the smallest debt first.
 For this example, that would be the Visa card.

 After you have repaid the Visa card, you would use your extra money to pay off your Mastercard, since that’s the lowest balance.

-The debt snowball method has a psychological effect in that you are paying down balances faster in the beginning since you’re always focusing on the lowest balance.
+The debt snowball method has a psychological effect: you are paying down balances faster in the beginning since you’re always focusing on the lowest balance.
 This can give you that great feeling that you’re getting somewhere, which you are!

 The drawback of this method is that you’re paying more money in the long run from interest rates.
 The avalanche method solves this.